nwoeanhinnogaehr/412-W19-G5-public/Final_Report.md

 ### Turning

-Hard coded turns movements are done using a function `drive_for_dist` which integrates yaw messages from the odometer at a fixed rate.
+Hard coded turn movements are done using a function `turn_turtlebot` which integrates yaw messages from the odometer at a fixed rate.
 This is significantly more accurate than turning for a specific time.
 It also avoids a problem where turns which land directly on the boundary between -PI and PI radians may be inaccurate due to the angle wrapping around.
 Without integration, a more complex method for